u3m2a1/nibog/api documentation/schema.md

     paper_size VARCHAR(20) DEFAULT 'a4' CHECK (paper_size IN ('a4', 'letter', 'a3')),
-    orientation VARCHAR(20) DEFAULT 'landscape' CHECK (orientation IN ('landscape', 'portrait')), fields JSONB NOT NULL, -- Store field configurations as JSON is_active BOOLEAN DEFAULT TRUE,
+    orientation VARCHAR(20) DEFAULT 'landscape' CHECK (orientation IN ('landscape', 'portrait')), fields JSONB NOT NULL, -- Store field configurations as JSON appreciation_text TEXT, -- New: Dynamic appreciation message with placeholders is_active BOOLEAN DEFAULT TRUE,
     created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
     updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP